Hokandara

-It sits astride the Hokandara-Kottawa Road and the Malabe-Aturugiriya (Borella) Road.
+It lies along the Hokandara–Kottawa Road and the Malabe–Aturugiriya Road.

-Originally a working-class and farming area, since the 1990s Hokandara has become an increasingly upper-middle and middle-class residential area.
+Originally a rural farming area, Hokandara has developed into a predominantly middle- and upper-middle-class residential suburb since the 1990s.

-Sub areas such as Arangala, Everihena, Wellangiriya and Horahena belongs to Hokandara.
+Sub-areas such as Arangala, Everihena, Wellangiriya, and Horahena belong to Hokandara.

 History

 The Rajavaliya mentions that King Rajasinghe I levied troops from Hokandara, prior to the Battle of Mulleriyawa in 1561.